Pop (train): Trenitalia

+One of the "Pop" trains used by Trenitalia in Liguria at La Spezia Centrale.

 Until November 2024 all Trenitalia units wore a light and dark grey livery with orange, red, and blue accents.
 The livery has since then been replaced by the new Regionale livery which combines multiple shades of green.

 Trenord

 The Trenord livery uses a green front end with most of the sides painted green, light blue, and white.

 TUA

 TUA units feature a similar livery to that of the Trenitalia units' old livery but with the blue paint being replaced with light green paint.
+TUA's units supply the operator's already existing Lupetto trains.

 Ferrotramviaria

 Ferrotramviaria units use a dark green, yellow, and white paint scheme.

 Features

 In the 4-car configuration used by Trenitalia and all other operators except Trenord it is able to carry up to 509 passengers compared to only 384 in the 3-car version.
 The interior is modular and places where there are normally 4 seats can have luggage racks or snack machines installed.

 The regional variant for Naples has a reduced seating capacity to increase the amount of luggage that the train can hold.
 This was also done to the ALe 724 trains that served in Naples.

 The seats are all equipped with USB sockets and 230V electrical sockets.
 The on-board LED lighting adjusts automatically based on the amount of ambient light present, and the large windows allow for a greater entry of natural light.
 Passenger circulation is optimized thanks to wide corridors compliant with UIC567 regulation and suitable for people with reduced mobility.

 The on-board information system is integrated with the ground infrastructure of each individual operator and is equipped with LCD displays in the carriages visible from every point of the train, which display travel information and/or audiovisual entertainment content.
 There is a Wi-Fi network accessible to passengers and on-board staff.
 Travel information is also displayed on the yellow LED monitors at the ends and sides of the vehicle.
 Safety is guaranteed by a system of digital video surveillance cameras, with images displayed on the monitors, and by an automatic fire suppression system.
 A passenger counting system allows for monitoring the number of people on board.